-When you first try out a carrier, we usually advice you to try when baby has had enough to eat, sleep, clean diapers and calm.
-We suggest that someone is with you to keep an eye on baby while you are fiddling with the straps.
-Having a soft landing like bed or sofa certainly helps boost confidence.
+When you first try out a carrier, we usually advise you to try when the baby has had enough to eat, sleep, clean diapers and calm.
+We suggest that someone is with you to keep an eye on the baby while you are fiddling with the straps.
+Having a soft landing like a bed or sofa certainly helps boost confidence.
 It would be great to have a mirror too!
-Firstly, you can ensure that the carrier is center on your body.
-Hold your baby in tummy to tummy position by making sure that he is also center.
-Then only pull up the body panel to cover baby's body.
+Firstly, you can ensure that the carrier is centre on your body.
+Hold your baby in the tummy to tummy position by making sure that he is also centre.
+Then only pull up the body panel to cover the baby's body.

-Don't straightaway pull up the shoulder straps before you cover baby's bum with the body panel.
-By pulling up the shoulder straps too soon, baby's bum will not fill up the bottom part of baby carrier nicely.
+Don't straightaway pull up the shoulder straps before you cover the baby's bum with the body panel.
+By pulling up the shoulder straps too soon, the baby's bum will not fill up the bottom part of the baby carrier nicely.

-Getting a deep seat is important in a carrier to ensure baby is able to sit with knees above his bum.
+Getting a deep seat is important in a carrier to ensure the baby is able to sit with knees above his bum.
 This encourages normal hip development for babies below 6 months of age.
-When baby is deeply seated forming M position, this helps baby back being well supported in its natural position which is slightly curled and not forced to be straight.
+When the baby is deeply seated forming an M position, this helps the baby back being well supported in its natural position which is slightly curled and not forced to be straight.

 5. Shoulder straps too tight